Spencerduran/quant-futures-analytics-py/TheStrat/sss50_percent_stats/README.md

 - **2U Pattern**: When a candle makes a higher high than the previous candle
 - **2D Pattern**: When a candle makes a lower low than the previous candle

+## Methodology

+The analysis considers a pattern successful if:

+- For 2U: Price reaches the previous candle's low
+- For 2D: Price reaches the previous candle's high

+Success is measured across three timeframes:

+1. Within the same candle
+2. Within the next 2 candles
+3. Within the next 3 candles

+Only patterns with 50%+ retracement are included in the analysis to ensure statistical relevance.

 ## Features

 - Analyzes multiple timeframes (15min, 30min, 60min, 4H, 12H)